 As temperatures begin to drop and days shorten, I find that I crave chocolate more and more frequently.
 One day when I was craving something freshly baked with chocolate, I decided to make donuts because they’re a lot easier and quicker to make than a cake.
-That’s when it hit me.
+And that’s when it hit me.
 Why not make them more chocolatey by dipping them in melted chocolate and filling the hole in the middle with more chocolate?
 So I did, and the outcome was beyond delicious.
-If you are a chocoholic, you will love these donuts!
 They taste just like chocolate cake, but without the hassle of baking a cake.

 If you’re pressed for time, you can make both donuts and ganache one day in advance.
 You can glaze the donuts the day before, but I’d recommend keeping the ganache in the fridge.
 Place it in a piping bag (to save you time) and decorate the donuts up to 3 hours before serving.
 Beware that if temperatures inside your home are too hot, the donuts should be stored in the fridge, or else the glaze and ganache could melt.